 The resident is to comply with the Baptist Personal/Medical Leave Policies.
-All leave, including professional leave, cannot exceed 37 days without requiring program extension.
+All leave, including professional leave, cannot exceed a combined total of 37 days without requiring extension of the program.
 Training is extended to make up any absences exceeding 37 days and extension is equal to the content and time missed.
 When training is extended to make up for absences, the training to be "made up" is accomplished via an experience or experiences reflective of the content and length to what was missed (the training plan is equal to both the content missed and the time missed).